weiganghuang/holops-1803/task3.md

 HOLOPS-1803
 ===========

-Scenario 4: Service discovery and reconciliation B: Reset reference count
+Scenario 4.
+Service Discovery and Reconciliation: Reset Reference Count
 -------------------------------------------------------------

-As the first step of service discovery, the L2Vpn service instances are created in the previous scenario.
-To complete the discovery process, we need to reconcile the pre-existing L2VPN services.
+As the first step of service discovery, the L2Vpn service instances were created in the previous scenario.
+To complete the discovery process, we must reconcile the pre-existing L2VPN services.

 NSO uses an annotation tag of reference count to keep track of the configuration ownership.
-In this scenario, you will learn how to transfer the ownership of pre-existing configuration from device’s out-of-band to NSO by ref-count reset operation.
+In this scenario, you will learn how to transfer the ownership of a pre-existing configuration from a device’s out-of-band to NSO by using the ref-count reset operation.
 Once the ref-count is reset, NSO can manage the lifecycle of the pre-existing L2VPN services.
-You will test by deleting the service instances and see the associated Bundle-Ether-sub interfaces are removed from the devices.
+You will test by deleting the service instances and see the associated Bundle-Ether-sub interfaces being removed from the devices.

-In this scenario, you will work on instance `test2` to complete the service discovery/reconcile through resetting the reference count (ref-count).
+In this scenario, you will work on instance test2 to complete the service discovery/reconcile operations by resetting the reference count (ref-count).

-### Check the ref-count of L2VPN configuration
+### Check the ref-count of L2VPN Configuration

-1. Check ref-count of the Bundle Ether sub-interfaces.
-As you can see, Bundle-Ether 100.2234 has backpointers point to the service instance test2 we created at the *Scenario 3*.
+1. Now we will check the ref-count of the Bundle Ether sub-interfaces.
+As you can see in the output, Bundle-Ether 100.2234 has backpointers that point to the service instance test2 (which we created previously).
 The value of ref-count is 2.
 This indicates that NSO service instance test2 is not the sole owner of the configuration.

 	```
 	admin@ncs% show devices device asr9k0 config cisco-ios-xr:interface Bundle-Ether-subinterface | display service-meta-data